-\paragraph*{Effect of number of folds $\dspcK$} To investigate the effect of different scalings of $\dspcK$, we fix the split proportion $\spcprop = 0.5$ and consider $\dspcK = \numobs^{\beta}$ for different choices of $\beta$. \cref{fig:pois_dspcKs:ts} shows that with $\beta > 1/2$, the test size is not well controlled, which is in agreement with conclusion of \cref{THM:DIVIDEDSPC} that only guarantees the divided SPC is asymptotically well-calibrated when when $\beta \in (0, 1/2)$.
-On the other hand, choosing small $\beta$ produces insufficient number of folds and thus degrades the power of the KS test.
+\paragraph*{Effect of number of folds $\dspcK$.} To investigate the effect of different scalings of $\dspcK$, we fix the split proportion $\spcprop = 0.5$ and consider $\dspcK = \numobs^{\beta}$ for different choices of $\beta$. \cref{fig:pois_dspcKs:ts} shows that with $\beta > 1/2$, the test size is not well controlled, which is in agreement with conclusion of \cref{THM:DIVIDEDSPC} that only guarantees the divided SPC is asymptotically well-calibrated when when $\beta \in (0, 1/2)$.

+On the other hand, choosing small $\beta$ results in an insufficient number of folds and thus degrades the power of the KS test.
 We find that $\beta \approx 1/2$ provides the best power while $\beta \approx 0.4$ has smaller power.
-Results for other statistics are presented in \cref{figur:pois_dspcKs_appx}.
+Results for other statistics are presented in \cref{figur:pois_dspcKs_appx} in Supplementary Materials.

-\paragraph*{Comparison to PPC and POP-PC-v1} We compare the single $0.5$-SPC and divided $0.5$-SPC with $\dspcK = \numobs^{0.49}$ to the PPC and POP-PC-v1. \Cref{fig:pois_compare_mean_pw} demonstrates divided SPC is very sensitive to misspecification when the sample size is large.
-In this case, the PPC has power near zero and the power of both the POP-PC-v1 and single 0.5-SPC stabilizes below one. \Cref{fig:pois_compare_secmo_pw,fig:pois_compare_thirdmo_pw} show that for the 2nd moment and 3rd moment statistics, all methods have power approaching one, except that POP-PC-v1. \cref{fig:pois_compare_mean_ts,fig:pois_compare_secmo_ts,fig:pois_compare_thirdmo_ts} show that all candidate checks control the test size well.
-However, even with the smallest test size, PPC fails to produce frequentist $\p$-values for all the three statistics, while POP-PC-v1, single SPC, and divided SPC all have $\p$-values that are close to uniform under the null model (\cref{fig:poisson_qqplots_appx}).